+NO UPDATES TO THE PERFORMANCE MEASURES.
 FITERMAN HALL RECONSTRUCTION-- LMDC continues to work with the City University of New York and the Dormitory Authority of the State of New York to define which items in the project scope LMDC funds will be used.
 Once determined, a Subrecipient agreement can be finalized.
+As part of the subrecipient agreement drafting process, CUNY and DASNY gave a presentation to LMDC on the proposed interior and exterior design of the new building.